 Tripswitch

-A shared circuit breaker and reliability control plane for distributed systems
+A shared circuit breaker for distributed systems.

 What it does

-Teams use it to:
+Teams use Tripswitch to:

 • detect when a dependency is degrading